 Medium and long-term planning is undertaken for our ports to guide sustainable developments, including the protection of environmentally and culturally significant areas.

-Planning includes both land use plans, which are prepared by North Queensland Bulk Ports, and master plans, which are prepared by the Department of State Development with our consultation.
+Planning includes both Land Use Plans, which are prepared by North Queensland Bulk Ports (NQBP), and priority port master plans, which are prepared by the Department of Transport and Main Roads (TMR) with NQBP's consultation.

 A Land Use Plan is a statutory instrument that identifies NQBP’s Strategic Port Land and outlines its future preferred use in the medium term.
 This includes areas for industry and commercial operations, and environment and buffer purposes.

-Development on Strategic Port Land is not subject to assessment by local government authorities and therefore the Land Use Plan becomes the principle tool for the assessment of Material Change of Use applications under the Planning Act 2016.
-NQBP’s Land Use Plans are developed in accordance with the Transport Infrastructure Act 1994 and are reviewed at least every eight years.
+Development on Strategic Port Land is not subject to assessment by local government authorities and therefore the Land Use Plan becomes the principal tool for the assessment of Material Change of Use applications under the Planning Act 2016.
+NQBP’s Land Use Plans are developed in accordance with the Transport Infrastructure Act 1994.
 All new development on Strategic Port Land must comply with the requirements of the Land Use Plan.

 View land use plans for our ports: